AsyncBanana/divine-origins/README.md

 ## Minotaur

 Minotaur is another tank origin, very related to Jötunn.
 However, instead of having a frost ability, they have further improved armor, even beyond Jötunn.

+## Griffin

+Griffin is a more minimal origin that adds a bit more mobility and a few combat features at the cost of claustrophobia, exhaustion and taking more damage in water.